appeler/outkast/README.rst

     :target: https://pepy.tech/project/outkast

-Using data on more than 420M Indians from the `Socio-Economic Caste Census <https://github.com/in-rolls/secc>`__ (parsed data `here <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/LIIBNB>`__), we estimate the proportion `scheduled caste, scheduled tribe, and other` for a particular last name, year, and state.
+Using data on more than 140M Indians across 19 states from the `Socio-Economic Caste Census <https://github.com/in-rolls/secc>`__ (parsed data `here <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/LIIBNB>`__), we estimate the proportion `scheduled caste, scheduled tribe, and other` for a particular last name, year, and state.

 Why?
 ====